Uncial 030: History

 The codex is named after its last owner, Giovanni Nanni (1432–1502).
-The codex was described by Giovanni Luigi Mingarelli.
-The first collator of the codex was Friedrich Münter (1761–1830), who sent some extracts from the text of the codex to textual critic Andreas Birch.
+It was described by Giovanni Luigi Mingarelli.
+The first person to collate its text was Friedrich Münter (1761–1830), who sent some extracts from its text to textual critic Andreas Birch.
 Birch used these extracts in his edition of the text of the four Gospels in Greek.
 Then Birch examined the manuscript himself and gave its description in 1801:

 In Bibliotheca Equitis Nanii codex asservatur charactere unciali exaratus Seculo X vel XI, complectens Qvattuor Evangelia cum Eusebii Canonibus.
 De hoc plura vide in Catalogo Codd. graecorum, qvi apud Nanios asservantur, studio et opera Mingarelli publicatam.
 Excerpta hujus codicis in adnotationibus hinc inde obvia, mecum communicavit Vir.
 Cl.
 Münter, cui etiam debeo notitiam duorum codicum qvi seqvuntur.

 In the Library of the Knight Nannius is preserved a codex in uncial character, written in the 10th or 11th century, comprising the Four Gospels with the Eusebian Canons.
 For more on this see the Catalogue of Greek Codices preserved in Nanii, published by Mingarelli.
 Excerpts of this codex, seen in the annotations here and there, were communicated to me by Sir Friedrich Münter, to whom I also owe the knowledge of the two codices which follow.

 It was slightly examined by biblical scholar Johann M. A. Scholz.
 Scholar Thomas H. Horne gave this description of the codex:

 The Codex Nanianus I., in the library of St. Mark, at Venice, contains the four Gospels with the Eusebian canons.
 It is nearly entire, and for the most part agrees with the Constantinopolitan recension.
 Dr. Birch, by whom it was first collated, refers it to the tenth of eleventh century; Dr. Scholz, to the tenth century.